bryanhelmig/phqueue/README.md

 ## A simple, redis powered task queue for PHP.

 Redis will act as the broker.
+Make sure that is running and the settings in `redis.php` are appropriate for your setup.

+The worker is ran with `php worker.php`.

 Some example producers are in the script `add_task.php`, try adding example tasks to the queue by running `php add_task.php`.

-The worker is ran with `php worker.php`.

 The task definition file is in `tasks.php`.

 ### Adding and running a new task.

-Let's add a task called `scare_me` that will wait 5 seconds, and then echo 'BOO!
-I am going to eat you {name}!'.
+Let's add a task called `scare_me` that will wait 5 seconds, and then echo *BOO!
+I am going to eat you {name}!*.
 In `tasks.php`:

 ```php
 class Tasks {